Diane Bish: Education and personal life

 Diane Joyce Bish was born in Wichita, Kansas, the youngest daughter of Howard Leroy Bish and his wife Esther Jeanette, born Schuessler.
 Her great-grandparents, George Harold Schuessler and Magdalena Bender, migrated from Eschelbach, Germany, to Furley, Kansas, during the 1870s.
 Bish changed her middle name from "Joyce" to "Joy" after graduating from high school.

 Bish began piano lessons when she was 6 years old and started organ lessons at age 14.
 She noted that her foundation in piano gave her the background needed to succeed with organ studies, which required not only excellent keyboard technique but also added in the pedal.

 Bish graduated from Wichita East High School in Wichita, Kansas, in 1959.
 She had played on the 1925 Austin Organ installed in the school auditorium.
 In 1984, she returned there to play a benefit concert, which raised enough money for the organ to be restored.
-She became interested in the organ as a young child who listened to the Mormon Tabernacle organist on Sunday morning programs, as well as recordings of E. Power Biggs.
+She became interested in the organ as a young child when listening to the Mormon Tabernacle organist Alexander Schreiner on Sunday morning programs on the radio, as well as recordings of E. Power Biggs.

 Bish began studying organ as a student of Dorothy Addy, who challenged her to learn much of the classic organ repertoire during her high school years, which helped her later when she needed a variety of music for concerts and programs.
 In college, she studied under Mildred Andrews.
 Later, she was a recipient of Fulbright and French government grants for study in Amsterdam with Gustav Leonhardt, and in Paris with Nadia Boulanger and Marie-Claire Alain.
 Bish credited Leonhardt with teaching her "the art of music."
 Leonhardt taught both the harpsichord and the organ and emphasized articulation and spacing in his lessons.

 Bish began her college career on a full scholarship at Asbury College in Kentucky, which had a four-manual Austin pipe organ.
 In her junior year, Bish transferred to the University of Oklahoma, after auditioning to become a student of Mildred Andrews at the university.
 After receiving her Bachelor of Music degree, Bish stayed at the university to earn a Master of Music degree.